thepeacockproject/peacockprojectorg/plugin-dev/prep.md

 Lastly, you will need to install [Git](https://git-scm.com).
 The installer on Windows has a lot of options, and the defaults are fine.

+Note: Peacock development will need to be done on a drive that supports symlinks, like NTFS.
+Older file systems like FAT32 and exFAT do not natively support symlinks.

 ## Workspace Setup

 Once you have all the pre-requisites satisfied, you will need to clone the Peacock repository.